 Here’s how you can help:

-Our work on invasive non-native species is part of a county-wide collaborative project called the Cumbria Freshwater Invasive Non Native Species (CFINNS) Initiative.
-The Initiative is a pilot, multi-catchment project for freshwater and riparian invasive non-native species.
+Our work on invasive non-native species is part of a county-wide collaborative effort to stem the introduction and spread of freshwater and riparian invasive non-native species (INNS) within Cumbria.

-Our work is funded and carried out in partnership with many organisations, including the Environment Agency, Natural England, the Lake District National Park (LDNP), National Trust (NT), Derwent Owners Association, Cumbria Probation Service and, perhaps most importantly, a significant number of volunteers who are passionate about their environment and work tirelessly to keep Himalayan balsam in check.
+We work with many organisations to tackle INNS, including the Environment Agency, Natural England, the Lake District National Park, National Trust, Derwent Owners Association, the Borough and County Council and, perhaps most importantly, a significant number of volunteers who are passionate about their environment and work tirelessly to keep Himalayan balsam in check.